rgwch/webelexis/webelexis-base/readme.md

 - src/**
     * src/main/ - everything that gets processed and goes into the final distribution
     * src/main/web - the raw (unprocessed) contents of the website.
+    * src/main/web/app - the javascript source files - will processed and written to dist/web/app
+    * src/mainweb/components - folders with webelexis components, each consisting of at least a *.js and a *.jade file.
+JavaScript files will be processed and placed to dist/web/components/*, while the jade files will be compiled to dist/web/*.html
+    * src/main/web/css/*, fonts/*, img/*, lib/* - will all copied to respective directories in dist/web
+    * src/main/java - java source files. will be compiled to dist/*

 - dist/**
     * dist/web - The contents of the resulting website

 ### Build tasks